bonnth80/revature-project0/Documentation/Java_Bank_Requirements_BankWithPoints.md

 	* 2 points
 * As an employee, I can view a customer's bank accounts.
 	* 1 point
 * As a user, I can register for a customer account.
+(DONE)
 	* 3 points
 * As a customer, I can post a money transfer to another account.
 	* 3 points